• Skip to primary navigation

 Storing and Freezing Almond Milk

-• Freeze any leftover almond milk in ice cube trays.
+• Can you freeze almond milk?: Yes!
+Freeze any leftover almond milk in ice cube trays.
 Once frozen, transfer them to an airtight bag for up to three months.
 They are perfect for popping into blueberry smoothies and dairy-free soup!

 Here's some more dairy free (vegan) recipes to try next: